spotinst/help/src/docs/elastigroup/features/core-features/elastigroup-capacity-instances-or-weighted.md

 ## How to enable Weighted Configuration

 1. Create a new Elastigroup
-2. Move to the “General” configuration Tab
+2. Move to the `General` configuration Tab
-3. Expand the “ADVANCED” option menu
+3. Expand the `ADVANCED` option menu
 4. Change the Capacity Unit to vCPU

 <img src="/elastigroup/_media/corefeatures-capacity-01.png" />